Persistent low income

 Summary of Persistent low income Entering low income (before and after housing costs) Summary

-A person is counted as having entered low income if they moved from not being in low income in one survey period to being in low income in the next survey period.
-The data shows average rates of low income entry for the surveys that took place between 2016 and 2020.
+A person enters low income if they move from not being in low income in one survey period to being in low income in the next survey period.
+The data shows average rates of entry into low income for surveys between January 2018 and December 2022.

-- people in Asian (11%) and black households (10%) were more likely to enter into low income before housing costs than all other ethnic groups
+- people in households in the 'other' ethnic group (14%) and Asian households (13%) were the most likely to enter into low income before housing costs out of all ethnic groups

-- people in black (15%), Asian (14%) and mixed households (14%) were more likely to enter into low income after housing costs
+- people in mixed households were least likely to enter into low income before housing costs (6%)

-- people in white (6%) and ‘other’ (8%) households were least likely to enter into low income before housing costs
+- people in Black (16%) and Asian (15%) households were the most likely to enter into low income after housing costs

-- people in white (7%) and 'other' (8%) households were least likely to enter into low income after housing costs
+- people in White households were least likely to enter into low income after housing costs (8%)

 8. Leaving low income (before and after housing costs)